timberra/timberra/README.md

 - 👋 Hi, I’m @timberra, real name Līga (Latvian name).
 - Welcome to my GitHub profile!
 I'm a passionate beginner iOS developer, eager to learn and contribute to the world of mobile app development.

+- 🌱 At the moment at 3 month internship at Accenture Baltics.
-- 🌱 I'm currently studying iOS mobile development and Swift programming in bootcamp by Accenture till 8.12.2023.
+- -🌱 Finished iOS mobile development and Swift programming in bootcamp by Accenture Baltics 8.12.2023.
-- - 🌱 Also learning Dr. Angela Yu boothcamp on side. (https://www.udemy.com/course/ios-13-app-development-bootcamp/)
+- - -🌱 Also learning Dr. Angela Yu boothcamp on side. (https://www.udemy.com/course/ios-13-app-development-bootcamp/)
-- - - 🌱 I'm on a journey to build amazing iOS applications and share my progress here.
+- - - -🌱 I'm on a journey to build amazing iOS applications and share my progress here.

 - 🤓 I'm open to collaboration and eager to learn from experienced developers.
 If you have any feedback, suggestions, or want to collaborate on a project, please feel free to reach out.
 I'd be thrilled to connect and grow together.
 - - 📲 Feel free to check out my repositories for iOS projects!
 At the moment there is homeworks in UIKit and Storyboard apps for Accenture boothcamp.